-2. The legislation on tax and customs should give the opportunity to appeal also to the de facto bankrupt entities, when the latter are able to prove insolvency (for example through a report of an independent expert in this area).
+2. The legislation on tax and customs should also allow appealing to the de facto bankrupt entities when the latter can prove insolvency (for example, through an independent expert report in this area).

-Recommendation 2: The decisions of TAD, as the upper administrative unit that decides on Appeal matters, should be automatically binding for the Regional Tax Directorates.
-The right of the Regional Tax Directorates to appeal the decisions of TAD further in court, according to the provisions of Article 109/3 of Law No.9920, should be abrogated.
+The decisions of TAD, as the upper administrative unit that decides on appeal matters, should be automatically binding for the Regional Tax Directorates.

+The right of the Regional Tax Directorates to appeal the decisions of TAD further in court, according to the provisions of Article 109/3 of Law No.9920, should be abolished.

-Recommendation 3: To effectively increase the independence of TAD and separate its functions from the structure of General Directorate of Taxation (GDT).
-In the framework of the plans for the unification of tax and customs administration, it is also recommended that a collegial body of appeal, in the form of a "quasi court" be established.
+To effectively increase the independence of TAD and separate its functions from the structure of the General Directorate of Taxation (GDT).

+In the framework of the plans for the unification of tax and customs administration, it is also recommended that a collegial body of appeal be established in the form of a "quasi court".

-This appeal structure should be established via a specific law and have competence to review the administrative appeals (above a certain amount), in respect to tax and customs administration acts.
-In its composition should be professionals of high integrity from the areas of law and economy with experience in tax and customs issues.
+This appealing structure should be established via a specific law and have the competence to review the administrative appeals (above a certain amount) regarding tax and customs administration acts.
+Its composition should be professionals of high integrity from law and economy with experience in tax and customs issues.
 The functioning of this structure should be based on the arbitration principles, where the litigating parties should have the right to choose the relevant commission (or only some of its members) which will perform the administrative appeal review.
 The decisions of this structure may be appealed as currently done before administrative courts.
-Unified timelines are recommended for the submission of appeal requests for administrative acts; 30 days from day of the acknowledgment about the administrative act.
+Unified timelines are recommended for submitting appeal requests for administrative acts 30 days from the day of the acknowledgement of the administrative act.

-Recommendation 4: It is also suggested to merge and centralize Inspectorates' appeals at the Central Inspectorate, in order to enhance the professionalism, independence and trust regarding the appeal in the State Inspectorates.
+It is also suggested to merge and centralise inspectorates' appeals at the Central Inspectorate to enhance the professionalism, independence, and trust regarding the appeal in the State Inspectorates.

-Recommendation 5: To establish the mechanisms of prior consultation with businesses to discuss problems and potential solutions.
-The lack of prior consultation with businesses in several initiatives has increased the number of administrative disputes to be handled by the appeal structures.
+To establish the mechanisms of prior consultation with businesses to discuss problems and potential solutions.

+The lack of prior consultation with businesses in several initiatives has increased the number of administrative disputes handled by the appeal structures.
 It is assessed that the existence of these mechanisms would encourage dialogue between parties and would also reduce the number of disputes.

-Recommendation 6: The unification of the timelines for exercising the right of the administrative appeal is deemed necessary.
-We recommend a timeline of 30 days from the day of the acknowledgment about the administrative act (as above).
-Referring also to the EU Progress Report for 2015, the entry into force of the New Code of Administrative Procedures, 39 drafted pursuant to European standards, is expected to further facilitate administrative procedures for businesses and citizens.
-In this framework, it is required to prepare, review, publish in due time the special administrative procedures to be in conformity with the New Code and for awareness raising purposes in the respective institutions themselves.
+The unification of the timelines for exercising the right of the administrative appeal is deemed necessary.
+We recommend a timeline of 30 days from the day of the acknowledgement of the administrative act (as above).

+Referring to the EU Progress Report for 2015, the entry into force of the New Code of Administrative Procedures, 39 drafted according to European standards, is expected to facilitate administrative procedures for businesses and citizens further.
+In this framework, it is required to prepare, review, publish in due time the special administrative procedures to be in conformity with the New Code and for awareness-raising purposes in the respective institutions themselves.